-Considering the unprecedented consequences of the ban of Propiconazole for the timber window and door industry and the limited risk of this substance to leach in the environment, CEI-Bois, EuroWindoor and SBS support the following measures:

-- Postpone the expiry date of approval of the Propiconazole active substance for use in biocidal products in wood preservatives (Product Type 8) due to the delay of the impact assessment study - Renew the approval of Propiconazole until an equivalent substitute is available, tested and assessed for use in timber windows and doors.
+Considering the unprecedented consequences of the ban of Propiconazole for the timber window and door industry, the absence of alternative biocidal products and the limited risk of leaching in the environment, CEI-Bois, EuroWindoor and SBS call for a renewal of the approval of Propiconazole until an equivalent substitute is available, tested and assessed for use in timber windows and doors.

-Furthermore, CEI-Bois, EuroWindoor and SBS call for a Public Private Partnership to be initiated by the European Commission in regard to wood preservatives, where public authorities and industry share a common interest in finding sustainable alternatives to biocidal products containing the Active Substances Propiconazole, Tebuconazole and IPBC.
+Furthermore, CEI-Bois, EuroWindoor and SBS call for increased collaboration (e.g. Public Private Partnerships) with the Commission in regard to wood preservatives, where public authorities and industry share a common interest in finding sustainable alternatives to biocidal products containing the Active Substances Propiconazole, Tebuconazole and IPBC.